eemilniemi/Kendo-tournament-app/manual_testing/README.md

 ### Using the scripts

-- The scripts are located in the example_scripts directory
+- The scripts are located in the `example_scripts` directory
   - One script included for each currently available tournament type
   - The scripts set the tournament to begin in 10 seconds
-- You can create your own scripts inside the local_scripts directory
+- You can create your own scripts inside the `local_scripts` directory if you don't want to bloat the remote repository with them
 - You can run a script in your terminal with
     ```bash
     Node <filepath>